 Warning

-- Compromising the structural integrity of the device,
+- Compromise structural integrity